RenardDesNeiges/titouan_renard_site/content/post/gaillard_oct_2025.md

 The effect of the debt brake is clearly visible when comparing the Swiss debt level to that of its European neighbours.
-Here, it is worth noting that with a public debt to GDP ratio of 14% (in 2022), the confederation has a debt much lower than its European neighbours (the same year, the French debt to GDP ratio was 92%, Germany’s 45% and Italy’s 143%) all of which are managing to sustain their debt burden.
+Here, it is worth noting that with a public "*debt to GDP ratio*"{{< marginnote >}}Here we write "*debt to GDP ratio*" in quotes because it should be argued that it is not, in fact, a ratio but rather a measurement of Debt in years of GDP (for instance France has a bit more than a year of its own GDP worth of debt).{{< /marginnote >}} of 39% (in 2024), the confederation has a debt much lower than its European neighbours (the same year, the French debt to GDP ratio was 116%, Germany’s 64% and Italy’s 148%) all of which are managing to sustain their debt burden.
 But of course, the argument behind the debt brake is not that the debt should be kept sustainable at a given time, but rather that it should be kept low to ensure the ability to accumulate sustainable debt in times